dkiang/Nodes/README.md

 ### Finding Paths
 1. Tap the "Find Path" button
-2. Select the starting node
+2. Select the starting node (highlighted with black border)
-3. Select the destination node
+3. Select a reachable destination node (highlighted with black border)
-4. The shortest path will be highlighted
+4. The shortest path will be highlighted in green
 5. Tap any node to start a new path search
+6. Unreachable nodes cannot be selected as end points

 ### Undoing Actions
 - Use the undo button in the toolbar to revert the last action